Beastmaster23/ClassWalker-9k/README.md

 # ClassWalker-9k

-John is a loser lol
+John is a is the best